musaozkan/nakit_uygulamasi/readme.md

 - **Non-Custodial:** You own your private keys.
 The app generates a seed phrase that is stored securely on your device.
 - **Encryption:** Sensitive data is encrypted using industry-standard libraries.
-- **Authentication:** Biometric and PIN protection ensures only you can access your funds.

 ## 🤝 Contributing